Planetarium

 A dominant feature of most planetariums is the large dome-shaped projection screen onto which scenes of stars, planets, and other celestial objects can be made to appear and move realistically to simulate their motion.
 The projection can be created in various ways, such as a star ball, slide projector, video, fulldome projector systems, and lasers.
 Typical systems can be set to simulate the sky at any point in time, past or present, and often to depict the night sky as it would appear from any point of latitude on Earth.

-Planetaria range in size from the 37 meter dome in St. Petersburg, Russia (called “Planetarium No 1”) to three-meter inflatable portable domes where attendees sit on the floor.
+Planetaria range in size from the 37 meter dome in St. Petersburg, Russia (called "Planetarium No 1") to three-meter inflatable portable domes where attendees sit on the floor.
 The largest planetarium in the Western Hemisphere is the Jennifer Chalsty Planetarium at Liberty Science Center in New Jersey, its dome measuring 27 meters in diameter.
-The Birla Planetarium in Kolkata, India is the largest by seating capacity, having 630 seats.
+The Birla Planetarium, Kolkata in India is the largest by seating capacity, having 630 seats.
 In North America, the Hayden Planetarium at the American Museum of Natural History in New York City has the greatest number of seats, at 423.

 The term planetarium is sometimes used generically to describe other devices which illustrate the Solar System, such as a computer simulation or an orrery.
 Planetarium software refers to a software application that renders a three-dimensional image of the sky onto a two-dimensional computer screen, or in a virtual reality headset for a 3D representation.
 The term planetarian is used to describe a member of the professional staff of a planetarium.